elastic/e2e-testing/e2e/_suites/helm/README.md

 ### Setup failures

-Sometimes the tests could fail to configure or start the kubernetes cluster, etc. To determine why this happened, look at your terminal log in DEBUG mode. make sure there is not another test cluster:
+Sometimes the tests could fail to configure or start the kubernetes cluster, etc. To determine why this happened, look at your terminal log in DEBUG/TRACE mode. make sure there is not another test cluster:

 ```shell
 # Will remove existing test cluster